avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 end
 ```

-Next you should run the `bin/rails avo:upgrade:2_to_3` command and go throught the process.
+Next you should run the `bin/rails avo:upgrade:2_to_3` command and go through the process.

 Ideally, you'd run the command with a clean tree and then make the last adjustments manually.
 The command will tell you what those the last adjustments are that you have to do manually.